 Comprising 20% of the total score, our Soft Produce metric evaluated the yield each product got when using various types of soft produce, such as cucumbers, celery, apples, and oranges.
 We also judged the quality of the juice created, noting how much pulp or foam it had, as well as if it separated out quickly.
-The Cuisinart delivered a lackluster performance, earning a 5 out of 10 for its results.
+The CJE-1000 delivered an unimpressive performance at juicing softer fruits and veggies, earning a 5 out of 10.

 This juicer did very poorly at juicing celery, generating an amount of juice well below average.
 However, there were only mild amounts of pulp and minimal separation.
 The Cuisinart did a bit better at juicing cucumbers, generating an above average amount of juice with practically no pulp.

 Performance dropped in our orange juice assessment, with the Cuisinart creating less than the average amount of orange juice.
 There was no pulp and only moderate amounts of foam.
 It finished out this metric with a solid performance in our final test: juicing apples.
 The Cuisinart generated about 20 mL of juice above the average and only had mild amounts of pulp.
-However, the juice separated out relatively quickly and there was a decent amount of foam created.
+However, this juice was quite foamy and separated out rather quickly.

-Similar to the previous metric, our Hard Produce metric also accounted for 20% of the total score.
-We also used the same criteria to score the performance of each product, though this time we used carrots, sweet potatoes, and beets as our representative hard produce tests.
-The Cuisinart again delivered a mediocre performance, earning a 5 out of 10.
+We also used the same criteria to score the performance of each product, though this time we used carrots, sweet potatoes, and beets as our representative hard produce tests in this metric, comprising 20% of the total score.
+The Cuisinart did a middle-of-the-road job, meriting a 5 out of 10.

 This product did a little better at juicing beets, yielding almost exactly the average amount of juice.
 There was no pulp produced, but moderate amounts of foam.
 The Cuisinart performed about the same in our final assessment for this metric: juicing sweet potatoes.
 It generated an average amount of juice, with only mild pulp and a tiny bit of foam.

-Similar to the previous two metrics, our Leafy Greens metric also takes credit for 20% of the total score.
-The same criteria were again used to score each product, with juicing kale, spinach, and wheatgrass comprising our trio of tests.
+The same criteria were again used to score each product in this metric, responsible for 20% of the overall score, with juicing kale, spinach, and wheatgrass comprising our trio of tests.
 The Cuisinart did very poorly in this metric, earning a 2 out of 10 for its efforts — the worst of the entire group.

 Starting off, the Cuisinart did an abysmal job at juicing wheatgrass, essentially failing to produce any juice at all.
 It did a little better with kale, as it at least created some juice this time, but it only yielded about half as much liquid as the average.